TouK/nussknacker/docs/scenarios_authoring/RRDataSourcesAndSinks.md

 ## Request-Response source

-Nussknacker will read HTTP Post request payload and serialize it to event based on [Input schema](#request-response-schema)
+Nussknacker will read HTTP Post request payload.

-Thanks to that Nussknacker knows what data to expect in the request, so it will hint field names and will perform additional validations on SpEL expressions involving data from the selected topic.
+Thanks to the [Input schema](#request-response-schema) Nussknacker knows what data to expect in the request, so it will hint field names and will perform additional validations on SpEL expressions involving data from the selected topic.

 ![RR source](img/rrSource.png "RR source")